nipy/nipype/doc/users/basics_tutorial.rst

 **6. Visualizing the workflow**

 The workflow is represented as a directed acyclic graph (DAG) and one can visualize this using the following command.
-In fact the pictures above were generated using this.
+In fact, the pictures above were generated using this.

 .. testcode::

    workflow.export_graph()

-This will create two files graph.dot and graph_detailed.dot and if graphviz_ is installed on your system it will automatically convert it to png files.
-If graphviz is not installed you can take the dot files and load them in a graphviz visualizer.
+This creates two files graph.dot and graph_detailed.dot and if graphviz_ is installed on your system it automatically converts it to png files.
+If graphviz is not installed you can take the dot files and load them in a graphviz visualizer elsewhere.

 **7. Extend it**

 Now that you have seen a basic pipeline let's add another node to the above pipeline.

 .. testcode::